 To enroll in an internship, the student must contact the Graduate Student and Academic Services Office to begin the appropriate paperwork.
 Once completed, the student will be manually registered.

-Affords students the opportunity to enhance self-realization and direction by integrating classroom study with experience in professional financial environments.
-Requires development in cooperation with the potential employer of a proposal defining the internship experience.
+This course affords students the opportunity to enhance self-realization and direction by integrating classroom study with experience in professional financial environments.
+It requires development in cooperation with the potential employer of a proposal defining the internship experience.
 Consistent with the student's professional goals, the proposal should detail either a specific project or a structured development program.
-Includes regular meetings in which students discuss issues and business problems related to their work experience, and defend proposed solutions before fellow students and the internship coordinator.
+The course includes regular meetings in which students discuss issues and business problems related to their work experience, and defend proposed solutions before fellow students and the internship coordinator.

 FI 730 Management of Financial Institutions (3 credits)

 This course analyzes the environment, structure and operation of depository financial institutions while concentrating most heavily on commercial banks.
 It reviews the complex role of depository institutions within a changing industry and examines criteria used to measure performance.
 The course presents the analytical methods used to evaluate the efficiency of operations, the market position, and the development of the institutions.
 Factors leading to growth and profitability, both internal and external to the firm, are evaluated.
 Issues specific to the international operations of U.S. banks as well as the domestic operations of foreign banks are explored.
 The course examines the exposure to risk of various kinds and methods used to minimize those risks.
 Both cases and current issues are used.

 Pre-Req: FI625 for MSF; For all others: FI625 (or GR525 if GR 525 is taken at Bentley).